Welcome to our very 'sciency' hair blog on how to boost hair growth!

 Some common causes of hair shredding are:

 Known for its many health benefits, green tea is full of antioxidants, vitamins, and amino acids.
-Well, its also rich in the antioxidant, catechin, which helps to reduce DTH.
-Here are a couple of ways you can use green tea for hair growth.
+One of the antioxidants it's rich in is catechin, which helps to reduce dihydrotestosterone (DHT) activity.

 Drinking green tea regularly is good for clearing the body of toxins, which can hinder nutrients from reaching as far as the scalp.
 Without being fed with nutrition, the hairs struggle to grow.